swcarpentry/training-course/_submissions/round-12/0/2015-02-10-about-sarah-stevens.md

 tags:
   - Biography
 ---
-[Sarah Stevens](https://sites.google.com/site/bactstevens/home) is a phD student in the [Microbiology Doctoral Training Program](http://www.microbiology.wisc.edu/) at the University of Wisconsin - Madison.
+[Sarah Stevens](https://sites.google.com/site/bactstevens/home) is a PhD candidate in the [Microbiology Doctoral Training Program](http://www.microbiology.wisc.edu/) at the University of Wisconsin - Madison.
 She works in the McMahon Lab, using metagenomes and single-cell genomes to track microbial populations in two lakes in Wisconsin, Lake Mendota and Trout Bog Lake.